Do you worry constantly or feel anxious and tense even over small events?

 - “They or I could be in danger!”

 The services offered are not medical treatment or psychological therapy, and are not performed by a medical professional.
-Please consult with your doctor or therapist to determine if mindfulness, Somatic Experiencing® techniques, or yoga is right for you.
+Please consult with your doctor or therapist to determine if mindfulness, MindBody Therapy, NARM or Somatic Experiencing® is right for you.